golang/proposal/design/33974-add-public-lockedfile-pkg.md

 // change atomically.
 package lockedfile

-//Read opens the named file with a read-lock and returns its contents. func Read(name string) ([]byte, error)
+// Read opens the named file with a read-lock and returns its contents. func Read(name string) ([]byte, error)

 // Write opens the named file (creating it with the given permissions if